Orthopaedic Interface Service

 If you do not hear from us after eight weeks from your appointment, please contact the relevant administration team.
 Details are at the top of this page.

 Who will treat me?

 Our team is dedicated to providing everyone with the best care we can.
 They are highly skilled and experienced staff who have an interest in joint, nerve and muscle problems and include musculoskeletal and orthopaedic specialists.
-We also have a Consultant in Exercise and Sports Medicine.

 Every member of our team has to provide evidence of their registration, training and criminal record status before they can work with you.